List of England Test cricketers

 This is a list of England Test cricketers.
-A Test match is an international two-innings per side cricket match between two of the leading cricketing nations.
+A Test match is an international two-innings per team cricket match between two of the leading cricketing nations.
 The list is arranged in the order in which each player won his Test cap by playing for the England cricket team.
 Where more than one player won his first Test cap in the same Test match, those players are listed alphabetically by surname.
 The cap numbers correspond to a player's position in the chronological list of English Test cricketers.
 Players have this number displayed on their kit.

-Statistics are correct as of 4 August after the series against India.
+Statistics are correct as of 12 September 2026 after the third Test of the series against Pakistan.